JudeAnto/csci2020u/assignment1/README.md

 2. SpamFilter.java
 3. TestFile.java

-Compile the files using command prompt (admistrator) OR compile using workspaces Ex: eclipse
+Compile the files using command prompt

-A jar file might be added later!
+OR
+compile using workspaces Ex: eclipse

+When choosing directory, always proceed to "\assignment1_data\data\"

+a jar execution file has also been exported

 (Late submission)